Strong serving leads WNCC to sweep over EWC

 Curtis also had 11 points and three digs, while Meoni had eight digs and two assisted blocks.
 Fava tallied 11 points with six digs and two aces.
 Boggs finished with 31 set assists, five points, and nine digs; Moccellin had 10 digs and 12 points; Fornstrom had four digs, seven points, and two assisted blocks; Angel Nahinu had four digs and a solo block; Holleigh Jaime had seven digs and two set assists; and Keoho had two digs and a set assist.

-WNCC, 18-12, will be back in action when they hit the road this weekend when they face Otero College on Friday and Trinidad State College on Saturday.
+WNCC, 18-12, will be back in action when they hit the road this weekend to face Otero College on Friday and Trinidad State College on Saturday.